shibatch/grantback/v0.5/GUIDE_FOR_ADOPTERS.md

 #### 6.4 Understanding Rights in Chain Reactions or Multi-Layered Content

-The VOD Reaction License primarily governs the reuse of the *original Licensor's VODs*.
+The VRL primarily governs the reuse of the *original Licensor's VODs*.
 Complex situations can arise when reactions are made to reactions, involving multiple creators' rights.
 Consider the scenario below.

 <details>
 <summary>Scenario</summary>

-* Streamer A (Original Licensor) publishes their VOD 'v' under their VOD Reaction License.
+* Streamer A (Original Licensor) publishes their VOD 'v' under their VRL.
 * Streamer B creates a reaction video 'w' using Streamer A's VOD 'v'.
 Under the terms, Streamer B grants back to Streamer A a license to reuse 'w'.
 * Streamer A then creates a new video 'x' (e.g., "reacting to Streamer B's reaction"), which incorporates parts of Streamer B's video 'w'.
-Crucially, let's assume Streamer A also publishes this new video 'x' under Streamer A's VOD Reaction License.
+Crucially, let's assume Streamer A also publishes this new video 'x' under Streamer A's VRL.
 * Now, what if Streamer C (an unrelated third streamer) wants to react to Streamer A's video 'x' to create their own video 'y'?
 </details>